jurica-babic/evpl/README.md

 ## Run

 After you build the project (see the `installation instructions` below), use the *fat jar* (`target` folder) to run the simulation experiement.
-The best place to start is to run the program with the `--help` option so that you get the a sense of all the available options:
+The best place to start is to run the program with the `--help` option so that you get a sense of all the available options:

     java -jar smartparkinglot-0.0.9-SNAPSHOT-jar-with-dependencies.jar --help